sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 Potentially.
 But the site is set up for people with physical addresses in the UK.
 I used to live there, so could try and use an old address and then ethically (and legally?) stream TV from the UK over a VPN.

-## All things considered, I'm watching the BBC stream
+## All things considered, I'd watch the BBC stream

 I've given up on the NBC coverage of the olympics.
 Connecting to a VPN is one click on both my laptop or iPad and I can connect both of those to my tv to sit on my couch and watch any event in the Olympics.